brainwane/HARK/Documentation/HARKmanual.md

 macroeconomic outcomes that justify the belief in that rule.
 For a more complete description, see section 4.

-Beyond the model frameworks, HARKcore also defines a "supersuperclass" called HARKobject.
+Beyond the model frameworks, HARK.core also defines a "supersuperclass" called HARKobject.
 When solving a dynamic microeconomic model with an infinite horizon (or searching for a dynamic general equilibrium), it is often required to consider whether two solutions are sufficiently close to each other to